Plantronics Plantronics headsets

 6. You cannot use more than one headset in an office environment

 False.
-Depending on your environment and type of headset being used, with GN Netcom Wireless Systems you can use up to 30 units in one area and up to 30-50 Plantronics Wireless Systems (depending on the model) in one area, keeping them 10 feet apart.
+Depending on your environment and type of headset being used, with Jabra Wireless Systems you can use up to 30 units in one area and up to 30-50 Plantronics Wireless Systems (depending on the model) in one area, keeping them 10 feet apart.
 The general rule of thumb is 30 units per 1000 square feet.
 If you are needing more than 30 units, you should seriously consider having a site survey for wireless frequencies before proceeding.

 7. Multiple headsets can be used to operate from a single telephone for multi-shift users simultaneously.